 Copenhagen -> Malmö

 One of the biggest draws of studying in Copenhagen was the prospect of traveling easily within Europe.
 It’s not as simple as it would be if I was located somewhere more central, say – France or Germany.
 But, still.
 Copenhagen is close enough to other places that NOT taking advantage of (1) cheap airfare, and (2) seamless borders is pretty blasphemous.
-And I definitely haven’t been taking advantage of it (hello, ‘ello, – Paris, Bordeaux, Amsterdam, Budapest, Vienna!)
+But I’ve definitely been taking advantage of it (hello, ‘ello, – Paris, Bordeaux, Amsterdam, Budapest, Vienna!)

-But I’d yet to do simple sightseeing in the immediate area surrounding Copenhagen.
+However, I’d yet to do some of the simpler sightseeing in the immediate area surrounding Copenhagen.
 Well, on Saturday, I fixed that and finally made my way over the Øresund Bridge to SWEDEN!
 Malmö, to be precise.

 Copenhagen is literally just a 30 minute train ride from southernmost Sweden – a quick trip over the water and you’re into an entirely different country.
 Such a strange concept for this California girl.
 It’s almost a crime that it’s taken me this long to finally make the trip over!